gmalet/gmalet.github.io/_pages/teaching.md

 - **University of Zurich**,
-    - Democracy and multilevel governance, MA level (Spring 2023)
+    - Democracy and Multilevel Governance, MA level (Spring 2023)
     - The Political Economy of Elections, MA level (Fall 2020, Fall 202)

 - **University of Lucerne**